Slow Action Long-Range Indicator French Leader

 Allowing portions of the base leader to float is a feature of the French leader.
 Employing a tight (straight) line on the leader allows the angler to remain in contact with the fly while the sighter is incredibly sensitive providing amazing visual feedback.
 A sighter is an essential tool in this set up acting much like a bobber indicator where you may lose the feel of the take but still keep in visual contact.
 The sighter also indicates the location and depth of your fly so making manual adjustments to the drift almost becomes innate.

-Keep in mind that while fishing a French leader you are still keeping a tight line on your presentation except that in long range situations, you have the leader and possibly fly line floating on the surface of the water.
+Keep in mind that while fishing a French leader, you are still keeping a tight line on your presentation except that in long range situations, you have the leader and possibly fly line floating on the surface of the water.
 The line that remains on the water surface taxes a handicap on the tactile feel of the take.
-This handicap overcome by a greased bicolored sighter so that a fish taking our nymph is seen just as often as felt.
+This handicap is overcome by a greased bicolored sighter so that a fish taking our nymph is seen just as often as it is felt.
 This opens up a broader swath of water that you can efficiently cover while employing a tightline technique.

 You can purchase my best sighters here.
 This leader is popular amongst the French competition anglers.